Epic Things to do in Amsterdam on New Year’s Eve

 Public transport in Amsterdam stops at around 8pm on New Year’s Eve so make sure you keep this in mind when making your plans; try and keep within walking distance to the hostel so you can get to and from it easily.

 Ok, so not exactly on New Year’s Eve but the day after.
 One of the more unusual (and seriously brave) things to do in Amsterdam is the Dutch tradition called the ‘New Year’s Dive’.
-On the 1st January, hundreds of brave people run into the ice-cold water of the Amstel River to welcome in the New Year.
-The whole event is sponsored by Unux, a Dutch food brand where everyone who participates wears a bright orange Unux beanie.
+On the 1st January and for the 60th year in a row, hundreds of brave people will run into the ice-cold water of the Amstel River to welcome in the New Year.
 It’s one of those once in a lifetime bucket list moments.
 The New Year’s Dive takes place at over 150 places around the Netherlands.
 Maybe quite a good way to forget about that hangover?
 Maybe not.

 Oliebollen is a traditional Dutch sweet treat that is similar to a deep fried donut.
 These delicious dumplings are always eaten in Amsterdam on New Year’s Eve and are made from dough which is often filled with sultanas, raisins or currants.
 You simply must indulge in one of these deep fried oliebol when you’re in Amsterdam for NYE.
 You can get a taste of them at street food stands, Christmas markets and in most Dutch bakeries.
 They are eaten on NYE because it is said they ward off evil spirits.